adhesivewombat/ATO/2018/xssYourLife.md

 #### David Rodgers (Pendo) - al the x
 bit.ly/you-xss-your-life
 ## Highcharts tooltips!!!
-* vulnerable to xss
+* Vulnerable to xss
 * Go get them fixed
 ## React
-* careful with src and href tags
+* Careful with src and href tags
 ## "Fuzzing Databases" to smash your code up when testing